 To run for office in the State of Nevada, you must fulfill the following requirements:

-- Reside within the boundaries of the district where you plan to run for office, beginning on a date at least 30 days immediately preceding the close of declarations-of-candidacy filing for this office;
+- For non-federal offices, reside within the boundaries of the district where you plan to run for office, beginning on a date at least 30 days immediately preceding the close of declarations-of-candidacy filing for this office;

 - Be a registered member of the Party you claim to represent (not required for candidates of non-partisan offices);